ArthurFerreira2/Herve/README.md

 ## Loader

-Our memory is only 64KiB  (who needs more ?)
+Our memory is only 64KiB  (who needs more ?) - well, I had to increase it to be able to run the forth interpreter ... (more on the Forth folder)

 We load the binaries from the ELF into memory and set the program counter (PC).
-The stack is set at the highest address
+The stack is set at the highest memory address

 Memory is flat : no paging, no access attributes and thus you can read, write and execute at any location.

 ## Memory mapped I/O

-this is a primitive solution until I implement ecalls
+I'm using a primitive solution until I implement ecalls

 ```C
 #define GETCHAR 0x0f000000
 #define PUTCHAR 0x0e000000
 ```
-store a byte at 0x0e000000 and it will be output to stdout keypresses **will** be available at address 0x0f000000
+store a byte at 0x0e000000 and it will be output to stdout keypresses will be available at address 0x0f000000

 ## Progress update

+I started to implement the atomic instructions extention

+herve can run Forth

 **A GitHub CI action has been added to automate tests on commits** - see top of the page badges, the first checks the build and the second execute all the tests.